MySQL

 scan.incremental.snapshot.chunk.key-column

-Specifies a column to use for splitting chunks during the snapshot phase.
+Specifies a column to be used as the splitting column for sharding during the snapshot phase.

 STRING